ysbaddaden/sync/README.md

 should, be used to protect simple resources, but also to build higher level constructs, for example an actor library.

-The underlying implementations follow the [nsync algorithm](https://github.com/google/nsync), that was easy to adapt from threads to fibers.
+The underlying implementation follows the [nsync algorithm](https://github.com/google/nsync), that was easy to adapt from threads to fibers.
 Compared to a naive atomic+spinlock mutex, the algorithm is incredibly fast and efficient (much less wasted CPU time), and it eventually